 So if you have pesky squirrels helping themselves to your fruit trees, don’t lose hope and keep reading.
 Below we’ll provide some helpful tips for keeping squirrels out of your fruit trees.

-What Fruit Trees Attract Squirrels?
+Which Fruit Trees Attract Squirrels?

 Squirrels are attracted to our fruit trees for many reasons.
 In particular, however, they love the delicious flavors just like we do!
 Unfortunately, squirrels like to eat almost every type of fruit, with some varieties being more popular than others.